-Oceanic primary production, carried out predominantly by unicellular phytoplankton, generates one of the largest reservoirs of carbon on Earth.
-About half of this fixed carbon is subsequently degraded by heterotrophic bacteria, a transfer that accounts for the largest flux of carbon through the ocean.
-The chemical makeup of this carbon pool is inherently complex, a product of the diversity of the hundreds of thousands of different planktonic organisms that make up seawater communities.
-Thus, compounds important in this trophic link are poorly known.
+Oceanic primary production, carried out predominantly by unicellular phytoplankton, generates one of the largest reservoirs of organic carbon on Earth.
+About half of this fixed carbon is degraded by heterotrophic bacteria within minutes to weeks, a transfer that accounts for the largest flux of carbon through the ocean.
+Yet, the diversity of organic molecules and interacting organisms present in seawater has hindered detection of specific relationships that mediate this large flux of energy and matter.

-To explore metabolite exchange in bacterial-phytoplankton interactions, our lab has employed a model microbial system approach where we co-culture marine bacteria and diatoms together and use gene expression and metabolite analyses to assay for compounds passed between them (see Amin et al., 2015 & Durham et al., 2015).
-So far, we have detected exchange of sulfonated substrates and auxin-like signaling molecules between bacteria and diatoms.
-Genes for biosynthesis and degradation of these organic compounds have limited distribution among bacterioplankton, suggesting that these sulfonated substrates and signaling molecules underlie targeted interactions between mutualistic bacteria and diatoms.
+To explore metabolite exchange in bacterial-phytoplankton interactions, I have employed model microbial system approaches where I co-culture marine bacteria and diatoms together and use gene expression and metabolite analyses to assay for compounds passed between them.
+Through these approaches, I have detected exchange of novel organosulfur molecules (sulfonates) between diatoms and bacteria.
+Genes for biosynthesis and degradation of these organic sulfur compounds have limited distribution among phytoplankton and bacterioplankton, respectively, suggesting that sulfonated substrates underlie targeted microbial interactions.

 - Ph.D., Microbiology, University of Georgia, 2014